 The great thing about Smartsheet is its flexibility.
 You can add extra rows, columns, and checkboxes to your super spreadsheet at any time.
 You can also view projects via a Gantt chart, set conditional reminders, and add attachments.

 Smartsheet is the ideal project management software for spreadsheet enthusiasts and can be accessed for $14 a month after a 30-day free trial.

-Last but not least we have Podio, a project management tool that's really multiple apps in one.
+Podio, a project management tool that's really multiple apps in one.
 Users choose the apps they want to use and combine them into a single intuitive dashboard.
 It's a unique approach that allows users to build smarter workflows.

 Podio includes all the standard project management features you need like deadlines, task creation, commenting and chat, file attachments, and templates.
 The monthly cost to access these features ranges from $0 to $24 a month.

 Teamwork is project management software that boosts collaboration and simplifies workflows.
 Designed for in-house and remote teams, Teamwork helps everyone communicate more efficiently and transparently.

 Included in Teamwork are time-tracking and analytics features.
 It also has an in-app chat, which lets users discuss projects all in one place.
 Teamwork’s customizable boards and workflows make the software a fit for nearly any project.

 Thanks to its customizations, Teamwork works for teams of all sizes.
 Small teams can use the free version forever or upgrade to the pro plan for just $10 per month.
 Bigger teams get additional tools and templates for $18 per month via the premium edition.
 Enterprise plans are priced to suit and come with stronger access controls, APIs, and security features.

 We just mentioned eight different project management software solutions.
 Each has unique features and benefits.
 Which one is right for your team?
 That's what we'll cover in this section.

 To discover which project management app is right for your company, follow this simple three-step process: